 Green procurement is an emerging area in procurement that is taking off as a discipline.
 This is a result of its codification in social and legal/regulatory procurement principles that focus on economic, social and environmental factors.
 As a discipline, green procurement focuses on the efforts of companies to be ethical and environmentally conscious.
 Green companies, for instance, focus on reducing, reusing and/or recycling inputs so expenditure outlay is more sustainable over the long term.

 Green procurement and climate change

-Green procurement is an established trend in businesses taking heed of the need for sustainable sourcing.
+Green procurement is an established trend in businesses that examines the need for sustainable sourcing.
 Its influence is moving beyond early adopters into the mainstream economy (often in response to consumer demand or ethical funds).
-While private sector SMEs are merely encouraged to engage in green procurement, public procurement in Ireland – which accounts for 10% to 12% of Ireland’s GDP is obliged to take account of sustainability and act as a benchmark standard for the rest of the economy.
-The private sector, however, where the demand and incentives align, responds more quickly.
+While private sector SMEs are encouraged to buy green, green public procurement is mandatory.
+For example, the public sector is obliged to take account of sustainability and act as a benchmark standard for the rest of the economy.
+This is different from the private sector as it responds more quickly where market demand and incentives align.
 The more aware the consumers are of the impacts of climate change, the quicker they demand changes like:

 Innovation clusters drive sustainability and green procurement

 Agro Food Park is an agricultural park outside the city of Aarhus in Denmark that boasts over 75 companies and 1,000 employees.
 The park occupies 33,000 m2 of office space kitted out with laboratories and conference facilities.
 These outfits range from one-man businesses to corporations with over 450 employees.
 Therefore, these companies make up an eco-system that facilitates “fruitful cooperation” (e.g. they share research and educational facilities).
 It is clear that it wants to become a hub for food R&D and a role model for food industrial parks.